AudriusButkevicius/hotsdraft-overlay/README.md

 4. Run `pip install -r requirements.txt` to install required libraries
 5. Run `python hotsdraft_overlay/runner.py`
 6. Once in draft, use `F8` to toggle visibility of the overlay.
 Use `F7` to refresh the suggestions.

+#### How to develop

+I suggest using PyCharms IDE which seems to have sensible type completion for Python 3.

+If you want to work on features that work on image processing, you can swap WindowCanvas for ScreenshotCanvas which works off screenshots being fed from a directory.
+There are a few debug flags left in detection code to display subrectangles produced screenshot slicing code.

+If you are working on developing a new layout, I suggest you switch to a ScreenshotCanvas, uncomment the line in `runner.py` redirecting application flow into `run_in_layout_build_mode`.
+Pressing `F8` in that mode reloads the file with the layout code and re-renders it.

 #### Things that I think are worth doing